maxyakovenko/doable/README.md

 ## Development server

-Run `npm run serve:all` for a dev server (API server is included).
+Run `nx serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run serve:all` for a dev server (API server is included).

+Run `npm run serve:api` for a dev API server.
+The API application should be restarted if you change any of the source files.

 ## Build